Part 2 - further talks available - History and Travel Talks

 Your extensive research made it a most interesting talk.
 I certainly gained knowledge on a subject of which I knew little.
 Tangent Club Chairman

 The story of the childhood of Princess Elizabeth of York to the placing of the crown on her head on 2nd June 1953 which made her the Queen of the United Kingdom and 14 other Commonwealth realms.
 A talk commissioned by the Friends of Canterbury Cathedral society

 – "still buzzing from the success of your talk for the Friends".

 Curious Flanders – off the beaten track in Belgium.

-This tiny country has lots of quirky sights to offer.
+The tiny country of Belgium, and especially Flanders, has lots of quirky sights to offer.
 A colourfully illustrated talk to entertain your audience and provide ideas of places to visit in Flanders – including further parks and gardens to enjoy.
-Enquire about availibility.
+Please enquire about availability

 Go back to Part 1 of talks offered